Mandates and testing among Biden's plans to combat Delta surge - Local News 8

 By Kevin Liptak, CNN

 The six-pronged plan Biden is set to unveil Thursday afternoon was still being finalized by the President and members of his public health team.
-He is due to receive a briefing in the Oval Office on Wednesday afternoon from his Covid-19 response team.
+He received a briefing in the Oval Office on Wednesday afternoon from his Covid-19 response team on the anticipated new steps.

+But details of his plan were emerging a day ahead of the address.
+Officials said Biden would make a new push toward mandating vaccines, including building upon existing federal worker vaccine requirements, and would press private businesses to mandate shots for employees.

+He also plans to take steps expanding access to testing and ensuring students are protected in classrooms, officials said.

 Officials said they hope the new approach will provide Americans a clearer view of how the pandemic will end after 18 months of Covid-dampened life.
 The White House has watched as the President’s approval ratings on Covid have slipped, and feel part of the problem is the backward motion felt this summer: a spike in cases led to a return to masks and continued working from home.